-Find out how a team effectively used the Team DyNAmics© Model when Nick joined them for a trip to the Temple of Heaven in Beijing, when he was speaking and facilitating workshops at an international conference of leaders and entrepreneurs.
+Find out how a team effectively used the Team DyNAmics© Model when I joined them for a trip to the Temple of Heaven in Beijing, when I was speaking and facilitating workshops at an international conference of leaders and entrepreneurs.
 Teamwork at its best in Beijing.

 If you have found this article of interest, please use the Follow option at the bottom of this page, to ensure that you are informed of future posts plus, help others and Pay It Forward, by sharing with those who may find it useful.